Coluding/dreamerv3/README.md

 ---
 <details>
-<summary>Click to toggle the section on how to run the experiments and reproduce our results</summary>
+<summary>Click to toggle the section on how to use the experimental framework and run experiments with DreamerV3-XP</summary>

 # How to use the Experimental Framework
 The experimental framework is designed to serve as a single point of entry for running experiments in a well-documented and structured way - to avoid that information gets lost.
 It also allows to create aggregated tables for use in a paper.